COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Abstract

 \section{Abstract}

-Having the ability to answer motion-planning queries within a fixed time budget is critical for the widespread deployment of robotic systems.
-Semi-static environments—where most obstacles remain static but a limited set can vary across queries, such as bins or packages in warehouses—exhibit structured variability that can be systematically exploited to provide stronger guarantees than in general motion-planning problems.
-However, prior approaches in this setting either lack formal guarantees or rely on restrictive discretizations of obstacle configurations, limiting their applicability in realistic domains.
-This paper introduces \method, a novel framework that incrementally constructs a coverage-verified roadmap in semi-static environments.
-By partitioning the obstacle configuration space and solving for feasible paths within each partition, \method systematically verifies feasibility of the roadmap in each partition and guarantees fixed-time motion planning queries within the verified regions.
-We validate \method with a 7-DoF simulated Panda robot performing table and shelf tasks, demonstrating that \method achieves broader coverage with higher query success rates than prior works.
+The ability to solve motion-planning queries within a fixed time budget is critical for deploying robotic systems in time-sensitive applications.
+Semi-static environments, where most of the workspace remains fixed while a subset of obstacles varies between tasks, exhibit structured variability that can be exploited to provide stronger guarantees than general-purpose planners.
+However, existing approaches either lack formal coverage guarantees or rely on discretizations of obstacle configurations that restrict applicability to realistic domains.
+This paper introduces \method, a framework that incrementally constructs coverage-verified roadmaps for semi-static environments. \method decomposes the arrangement space by independently partitioning the configuration space of each movable obstacle and verifies roadmap feasibility within each partition, enabling fixed-time query resolution for verified regions.
+We evaluate \method on a 7-DoF manipulator performing object-picking in tabletop and shelf environments, demonstrating broader problem-space coverage and higher query success rates than prior work, particularly with obstacles of different sizes.